AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1469311865335521289) <-
 ___
+### December 14th (1 tweet)
-### On December 14th, at 12:15 AM COT (UTC-5), Dan posted art of AlterTrack Girlfriend meeting Disbelief Girlfriend (his other AU that unfortunatly is canceled).
+At 12:15 AM, Dan posted art of AlterTrack Girlfriend meeting Disbelief Girlfriend (his other AU that unfortunatly is canceled).
 > This would be the meeting between my two actual main projects<br>
 ...<br>
 Heh... "quick drawing"<br>